-- Prior to the start of school, KIPP Adelante offers a Parent Orientation so that all students are prepared for the first day of school with information, materials (including uniforms), class assignments, and more! - Back to School Night is an interactive night of partnership that occurs within the first month of school - 2 weeks of Parent-Teacher conferences are scheduled (one in the fall and one in the spring); these conferences are an opportunity to speak about each child's individual performance; we are proud to achieve nearly 100% parent attendance at conferences - Each month, we host "Coffee with Administration" meetings that are an open forum for parents to express both the positive and adjusting feedback that helps us to continue to serve our community at high levels - Families are invited to participate on School Site Council and English Learners Advisory committees; parents are voted to positions on these councils - Throughout the year, we host many school-wide events such as: Night of Gratitude, Exhibition Night, Math Night, Literacy Night, Science Night, Enrichment Showcases and more! - Field trips and Field Lessons parents are invited to chaperone our many field trips (including some exciting overnight trips outside of San Diego) - Academic Award and Culmination Ceremonies families are always invited to celebrate our students' excellence whether it be Perfect Attendance, Academic Excellence (Dean's and Principal's list), Character/Values Awards, 5th grade Rising ceremonies and 8th grade Promotion, and more! - Community events KIPP Adelante hosts community events on campus and also participates in events hosted throughout our community; families are encouraged to attend our 'block parties' and to represent our school when attending events throughout the neighborhood
+- Prior to the start of school, KIPP Adelante offers a Parent Orientation so that all students are prepared for the first day of school with information, materials (including uniforms), class assignments, and more! - Back to School Night is an interactive night of partnership that occurs within the first month of school - 2 weeks of Parent-Teacher conferences are scheduled (one in the fall and one in the spring); these conferences are an opportunity to speak about each child's individual performance; we are proud to achieve nearly 100% parent attendance at conferences - Each month, we host "Coffee with Administration" meetings that are an open forum for parents to express both the positive and adjusting feedback that helps us to continue to serve our community at high levels - Families are invited to participate on School Site Council and English Learners Advisory committees; parents are voted to positions on these councils - Throughout the year, we host many school-wide events such as: Night of Gratitude, Exhibition Night, Math Night, Literacy Night, Science Night, Enrichment Showcases and more! - Field trips and Field Lessons parents are invited to chaperone field trips - Academic Award and Culmination Ceremonies families are always invited to celebrate our students' excellence whether it be Perfect Attendance, Academic Excellence (Dean's and Principal's list), Character/Values Awards, 5th grade Rising ceremonies and 8th grade Promotion, and more!